List of Shortland Street characters introduced in 2015: Mo Hannah

 Moutere "Mo" Hannah, played by Jarod Rawiri, made his first appearance on 10 April 2015.

 Mo was present at a football match where his daughter Pixie is playing and later collapses.
 He later got a job at the hospital working as an orderly.
 His daughter Pixie was later discovered to have cancer.
 Mo struggled to earn a steady wage and hold his family together whilst Pixie is going through treatment.
 Mo was devastated after Pixie dies whilst staying with his friend Chris Warner (Michael Galvin and his son Harry Warner (Reid Walker).
 His wife Margaret is later framed for murder by Victoria Anderton (Laura Thompson) for attempting to kill Drew McCaskill (Ben Barrington).
 Margaret goes on the run and Mo began a relationship with Victoria, believing that Margaret is guilty.
 Mo becomes friends with new nurse Kate Nathan (Laurel Devinie) who helps Mo attempt to up skill.
 Victoria feels her relationship with Mo may be at risk so she fakes a pregnancy to keep him at her side.
 Mo finds his sons visiting Margaret.
 After convincing Margaret to turn herself into the police for her fraud, Mo returns to Victoria who fakes losing her baby to complete her con.
 Mo soon discovers Victoria is guilty of shooting Drew and also manipulating his family.
 When Victoria tries to escape he attempts to phone the police, Victoria crashes her car into a tree and dies of her injuries in hospital just after telling Mo she loves him.
 Mo starts a relationship with Kate after a blessing from his sons.
 Kate soon moves in with Mo along with her son Blue Nathan (Tash Keddy).
 Margaret returns.
 She and Mo decide to divorce but as they were about to sign the divorce papers they have sex.
 The guilt got to him as he confessed to Kate shortly before they were due to marry.
 Kate moves out with Blue and Margaret leaves to live with her sister.
 He later reconciles with Kate and the pair marry.
 He briefly worked in the DHB, as an incoming board member.
 In the 2018 finale, he, Chris, Kate and Jack are involved in a plane crash.
 While Jack is left with serious injuries, he hides the severity of his injuries as tensions with Chris rise.
 He later collapses as help arrives and, next to Chris and Kate, dies from his injuries.
 Mo suffered a punctured lung, and died after coughing out blood after kissing Kate inadvertently forced haematoma and blood clot out of his lungs.

 On the first episode of the 2019 season, he is seen as a corpse in the mortuary.
+In 2023, Mo, alongside TK's former wives Sarah and Roimata would appear to TK in spirit form, willing him back to life after he'd been shot and taken off of life support.